safe-global/safe-docs/miscellaneous/glossary.md

 ### WalletConnect

 WalletConnect is a protocol for connecting decentralized applications to mobile wallets with QR code scanning or deep linking.
-It can be used to connect Safe{Wallet} to other decentralized applications.
+It can link Safe{Wallet} to other decentralized applications.
 You can follow [this guide](https://help.safe.global/en/articles/108235-how-to-connect-a-safe-to-a-dapp-using-walletconnect) to know more.